Manjimup’s annual Truffle Kerfuffle is a glorious celebration of the southern forests of Western Australia with food, wine…and the black truffle.

 For us, the truffle dog demonstration was a highlight, showing how they train dogs to sniff out truffles.

 Did you know that Western Australian trees were inoculated with a truffle fungus, and that they can only be located when ready for harvesting by well-trained Truffle Dogs?
 In case it’s not on your everyday shopping list, the Black truffle is the third most expensive food in the world!
 We were all (but especially the kids) unimpressed by this black, dirty looking and unappealing smelling fungus.
 During our Truffle Kerfuffle visit we learnt that the truffle’s unique taste does something special to foods, whether its pasta, added to scrambled eggs or risotto.
-(But it’s safe to say that it is not on our shopping list.)
+(But it’s STILL safe to say that it is not on our shopping list.)

 Both kids loved patting the very patient and pretty Viva the truffle dog – and the six year old owner’s son who was a natural comic, with an affinity for the dogs was a great addition to the demo.